Skip to Content

 4. On-Chain Execution (Post-Pectra Hardfork):

-• It temporarily sets the user’s EOA code pointer to the delegate contract.
+• It temporarily sets the user’s EOA code to the delegate contract’s code.

-• The delegate contract’s code executes in the context of the user’s EOA.
-It performs the batch (permit + buyNFT).
+• The delegate contract’s code executes in the context of the user’s EOA, performing the batch call (permit + buyNFT).

-• The EOA’s code pointer reverts after the transaction.
+• The EOA’s code reverts to normal after the transaction.

 Implementation Sketch (Conceptual JS using wagmi & viem - EIP-7702):